William Gropper

-William Gropper (December 3, 1897 – January 3, 1977) was an American cartoonist, painter, lithographer, and muralist.
+William Victor Gropper (December 3, 1897 – January 3, 1977) was an American cartoonist, painter, lithographer, and muralist.
 A committed radical, Gropper is best known for the political work which he contributed to such left wing publications as The Revolutionary Age, The Liberator, The New Masses, The Worker, and Morgen Freiheit.

 Life and career

 Gropper was born to Harry and Jenny Gropper in New York City, the eldest of six children.
 His parents were Jewish immigrants from Romania and Ukraine, who were both employed in the city's garment industry, living in poverty on New York's Lower East Side.
 His mother worked hard sewing piecework at home.
 Harry Gropper, Bill's father, was university educated and fluent in eight languages, but was unable to find employment in America in a field for which he was suited.
-This failure of the American economic system to make proper use of his father's talents doubtlessly contributed to William Gropper's lifelong antipathy toward capitalism.
+This perceived failure of the American economic system to make proper use of his father's talents doubtlessly contributed to William Gropper's lifelong antipathy toward capitalism.

 Gropper's alienation was accentuated when on March 24, 1911, he lost a favorite aunt in the Triangle Shirtwaist Factory fire, a disaster which resulted from locked doors and non-existent exits in a New York sweatshop.
 Some 146 workers burned or jumped to their deaths on that day in what was New York's greatest human catastrophe prior to the terrorist attacks of Sept.
 11, 2001.

 Gropper's interest in art began at a young age.
 As a child of six young he took chalk to the sidewalks, decorating the concrete with elaborate picture stories of cowboys and Indians that extended around the block.
 As a child on the way to school, Gropper used to lug bundles of his mother's piecework sewing to the sweatshops by which she was employed.

 At age 13, Gropper took his first art instruction at the radical Ferrer School, where he studied under George Bellows and Robert Henri.

 Cartoon from the June 1920 issue of The Liberator.

 In 1913, Gropper graduated from public school, earning a medal in art and a scholarship to the National Academy of Design.
 The strong-willed Gropper refused to conform at the academy, however, and was subsequently expelled.
 He attempted to attend high school that fall, but finances prevented his attendance and he was forced to seek work to help support his family.
 He worked as an assistant in a clothing store, earning $5 a week.

 In 1915, Gropper showed a portfolio of his work to Frank Parsons, the head of the New York School of Fine and Applied Arts.
 The work so impressed Parsons that Gropper was offered a scholarship to the school.
 Gropper continued to work reduced hours for reduced wages in the clothing store while he continued his artistic education.
 In the subsequent two years, Gropper gained recognition and awards for his work.